If you're interested in applying to our Data and Communication master's program, please contact George Fetner, Manager of Student Recruitment.

 Applicants must be competent in statistical reasoning.
 If you haven't completed a course in descriptive or inferential statistics, we offer one in the summer as part of our summer Camp Carolina.

 The Camp Carolina writing course will help those who have not taken any journalism or advertising/public relations writing courses during their undergraduate program.
-The course is also required for students with GRE Verbal scores below 153 OR with Analytic Writing scores below 4.0 OR if the TOEFL (IELTS) score is below 90 (6.5) for international students.
+The course is also required for international applicants with a TOEFL (IELTS) score below 90 (6.5).

 Once you've completed your application, submit your forms and documentation to the Graduate School, along with your application fee.
 Your application won't be reviewed until everything is received.
 It's best to arrange for document transfers and transcripts well in advance of the application deadline.